 You know what really sucks balls?
 Getting divorced.
 Big time.

-Two years on from the end of my marriage I’ve learned a lot and I’d like to share some of these lessons in the hope that they may help other men – and women – going through the turbulence of a broken marriage.
+Two years on from the end of my marriage I’ve learned a lot, and I’d like to share 11 things I learned from divorce in the hope that they may help other men – and women – going through the turbulence of a broken marriage.
 So without further ado, let class commence.

 1. Who the hell are you?